drozzy/drozzy.github.com/_posts/2012-4-12-label-latex.markdown

 removes the need for memorization.
 Since the caption command is responsible for sectioning the figure environment, we know that we must call it at least once before using the label command.
-By knowing the why we can immediately deduce the how - and that makes all the difference!
+By knowing the why we can immediately deduce the how.
+And that, makes all the difference!

 Reference